dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/001_Definitions.md

 1. $q$ is surjective, and
 2. $U \subseteq Y$ is open if and only if $q ^{-1} (U)$ is open.

-They satisfy the following universal property: if $f:Y\to Z$ is any continuous map, then $f$ is continuous if and only if $f\circ q$ is continuous:

 :::

 :::{.definition title="Path Connected"}